Judith Jesch

-Judith Jesch FBA, FRHistS, FSA, FSAs (born 1954) is professor of Viking Age studies at the University of Nottingham.
+Judith Jesch FBA, FRHistS, FSA, FSAs (born 1954) is a British scholar of Old Norse language and literature, runology, and the Viking Age.
+She was Professor of Viking Age Studies at the University of Nottingham until 2025.
 Jesch is chair of the international Runic Advisory Group and president of the English Place-Name Society.

 Biography

 Jesch received her advanced education at Durham University and University College London.
-As a student at Durham in 1973 she co-wrote an article for Palatinate that accused the university of failing to attract candidates from a wide variety of backgrounds, and suggested that Durham was by now seen as a 'finishing school' for the socially privileged.
+As a student at Durham in 1973, she co-wrote an article for Palatinate that accused the university of failing to attract candidates from a wide variety of backgrounds and suggested that Durham was now seen as a finishing school for the socially privileged.